richonguzman/APRS_WX_REPORT_STATION/README.md

 ### Weather Answers:
 Weather Queries generate an answer-message with:
-- Name/Place of the station who ask for the report.
+- Name/Place of the station who ask for the report or the place/city of the query.
-- Current Weather Description like "Clear Sky"
+- Current Weather Description (example: "Clear Sky")
 - Temperature (°C)
 - Pressure (hPa)
 - Humidity (%)